Updated: Sep 22

 You can also check out safety guidelines online.
 The U.S. Coast Guard’s Boating Safety website has some great up to date information.

-The bottom line on your boat rental during coronavirus
+The bottom line on your Long Beach rent a boat during coronavirus

 The wonderful thing about renting a boat is that you can enjoy a great experience bonding with family, spending quality time with a loved one, or just enjoying the solitude.